 As suggested, the NHA work in Pakistan has been done under the guidelines of WHO.
 Also, the International Classifications of Health Accounts (ICHA) has been used, tailor-made to include the categories relevant to Pakistan.
 These classifications assign a unique code to different actors in health sector and classify each of them in sub- classification codes, allowing for a systematic tracking of health expenditures in the economy.
-Once these classifications are available, one can have many possible combinations/cross tables of these categories i.e., financing sources by financing agents, financing sources by providers, providers by functions.
-Each table would tell that (i) How much has been spent by each actor and (ii) Where exactly their funds have been transferred to.
+Cross tables namely-financing sources by financing agents, financing agents by health providers have been developed in this report.